aforemny/elm-mdc/README.md

 This library depends on an external JavaScript asset `elm-mdc.js` which you have to require in your `index.html`.

+You have to create it by running `make`.

 The file `src/elm-mdc.js` is in ES6 JavaScript, to transpile it for use in a Browser, run `make elm-mdc.js`.